Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "At the end of the day, let there be no excuses, no explanations, no regrets."
+> "Anyone who reads a book with a sense of obligation does not understand the art of reading."
-> — **Steve Maraboli**
+> — **Lin Yutang**

 ---